istio/community/STEERING-COMMITTEE.md

     which are controlled by a common third party entity; and affiliate companies, will be treated together as a single entity, referred to as a Contributing Company.
-1. There shall be nine **Contribution Seats** allocated based on contribution to the project.
-The measurements for effort and contributions can change over time via the approval process of the Steering committee members.
-The current measurement is based on by the number of merged pull requests on GitHub over the one year period prior to the Contribution Seat assignments:
+1. There shall be nine **Contributor Seats**.
+Their allocation is determined by the approximate effort and expenditure on the Istio project.
+Each year, the Steering Committee will meet and vote on an exact formula and procedure for determining allocation, and publish this to the istio/community repository;
+modifications subsequent to the annual publication of rules shall be considered modifications to the Steering Committee Charter.
     1. The top three contributing companies to Istio are eligible for Contribution Seats, proportional to their contribution.
         1. Each company is allocated one seat;